Ik-kiren/Ik-kiren/README.md

 rhythm game made with Three.js in javascript integrated on a website with multiplayer(up right scores is other player found in matchmaking)
 ![Alt Text](https://media3.giphy.com/media/v1.Y2lkPTc5MGI3NjExOWNiYXZzYmdjbXkyMDZuenBuZW53ZHVybWtnZHI5c200c2M5NGVucCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/pjRRXJiSHcvT78pxLl/giphy.webp)
-more infomartions but may not be the up-to-date one (could be in the whole private repo project): [https://github.com/Ik-kiren/unity42-module03 ](https://github.com/Ik-kiren/TranscendanceGame)
+more infomartions but may not be the up-to-date one (the up-to-date could be in the whole private repo project): [https://github.com/Ik-kiren/unity42-module03 ](https://github.com/Ik-kiren/TranscendanceGame)